Thousands now asking about Kansas City mother's mysterious death

 KANSAS CITY, Mo.
-(FOX4KC/WDAF) — A Kansas City mother’s death is getting nationwide attention.
+(WDAF) — A Kansas City mother’s death is getting nationwide attention.

 The Kansas City Police Department said it hasn’t received a final determination from the medical examiner about how Maynard died.
 Her family hopes the national attention she’s getting can push police to find out exactly what happened to Asia.